Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken

 • GRILL CHICKEN, BREAD, PEPPERS: Place chicken and peppers on grill.
 Grill 3-4 minutes (depending on size of chicken pieces.
 Turn over.
 Grill another 3 minutes.
 Add bread and grill on cut side and crust side for a total of 3 minutes or until grill marks are showing.
 Check if chicken is cooked - instant thermometer will read 160F/71C (temp will rise with resting).
 Let chicken rest for 10 minutes.
 Cut bread into 1 inch/2.5cm cubes.
 Cut chicken and peppers into bite size pieces.
 Note 3 for no grilling.

-• ASSEMBLE: Add to bowl the tomatoes, cucumbers, peppers, chopped green onions, bread, chicken and fresh basil or parsley (and cheese if using).
+• ASSEMBLE: Add to large bowl the tomatoes, cucumbers, peppers, chopped green onions, bread, chicken and fresh basil or parsley (and cheese if using).
 Pour on dressing and toss to coat bread salad well.
 Taste and adjust seasonings, adding more salt if needed or a squeeze of lemon or zest.
 Transfer to a serving bowl if desired.
 Let set for 10 minutes to allow bread to absorb dressing and flavors to meld.

 Recipe Notes

-1. Panzanella salad variations:
+1. Panzanella Toscana variations:

 • Summer peak season ripe tomatoes are ideal.
 If not in season, choose good cherry tomatoes, heirloom or beefsteak tomatoes.